Metrics for Project Management: How to Measure & Track Success

-Measurement is key to successful project management.
-As the old adage says, “You can't manage what you don't measure.”
+Measurement really is key to successful project management.
+As the old adage says: “You can't manage what you don't measure.”
 Collecting and measuring data is at the heart of any worthwhile endeavor.
-For project management success, you can use project management metrics and Key Performance Indicators (KPIs) to help you strategically meet your business goals.

 Why use project management metrics?